A Latent Variable Framework for Scaling Laws in Large Language Models: Empirical Applications

 \subsection{Prediction Intervals}

 We apply the framework from Section~\ref{sec:pred_int} to construct 95\% prediction intervals using combined data from two Open LLM Leaderboards.
-Our test set includes Qwen-2-72B, Yi-1.5-34B, Yi-1.5-34B-chat, Meta-llama-3-70B, Meta-llama-3-70B-instruct, and olmo-7B models withheld from fitting but with smaller variants present in the training data.
+Our test set includes Qwen-2-72B, Yi-1.5-34B, Yi-1.5-34B-chat, Meta-llama-3-70B, Meta-llama-3-70B-instruct, Olmo-7B, Smollm-1.7b, Smollm-1.7b-instruct, Gemma-2-9b, and Gemma-2-9b-it models withheld from fitting but with smaller variants present in the training data\footnote{{ For each test family, we fit a different scaling law and omit all models derived/related to the test model (with the same size) at training time.
+For example, when building a scaling law to predict results for LLaMa-3-Instruct-70b, we omit LLaMa-3-70b (and all derived models) from the training set.}}.
 As before, we fit our scaling model with $K=4$.
-Figure~\ref{fig:pred_int} summarizes the results.
+Figure~\ref{fig:pred_int} summarizes the results\footnote{{ For some test LLMs, we had no access to their ground truth score for some of the benchmarks; we plot their predictions regardless.}}.
 Across benchmarks, the method produces reliable predictions: nearly all intervals contain the observed scores, demonstrating that our scaling model's capability of capturing the underlying scaling of the LLM latent abilities across different benchmarks.
 A key advantage of our approach is that it delivers prediction intervals directly.
-Prior work has reported predicted benchmark scores as compute scales, but these are point predictions lacking any quantification of uncertainty \citep{polo2024sloth, bhagia2024establishing, montgomery2025predictingtaskperformancecontextaware}.
+Prior work has reported predicted benchmark scores as compute scales, but these are point predictions lacking any quantification of uncertainty \citep{hoffmann2022training,polo2024sloth, bhagia2024establishing, montgomery2025predictingtaskperformancecontextaware}.
 Interval width varies substantially by benchmark, which is itself informative.
 Most benchmarks yield tight intervals, with GPQA and MuSR standing out as exceptions.
-Notably, performance on these two benchmarks does not scale cleanly with parameter count.
+Notably, performance on these two benchmarks does not scale cleanly with parameter count. { In Appendix~E.3 online supplementary materials, we show that the width of the prediction intervals is driven primarily by the intrinsic uncertainty in the conditional distribution of $Y^{(l)}_{ij}$, rather than by estimation error, and we propose a strategy to obtain narrower intervals.}